oss-slu/oss_cicd_automation/Docs/digitalbonebox_deployment_doc.md

 ---

 ## Kubernetes Manifests

-Two manifests were added to the `oss-slu/k8s-manifests` repository under a new `digitalbonebox/` directory, consistent with how `mdma/` is structured.

 **`frontend.yaml`** defines a Deployment running one replica of the frontend container and a ClusterIP Service exposing it on port 8080 within the cluster.